 The best sort of bow (no favouritism honest :o) is the modern recurve.
-Also sometimes called the Olympic Recurve, so called because this is the only bow type allowed in the Olympics (and there are no plans to change this, but World Archery are currently trying to get compound into the Los Angeles Olympics as an indoor round).
+Also sometimes called the Olympic Recurve, so called because this is the only bow type allowed in the Olympics (and there were no plans to change this, but World Archery are currently trying to get compound into the Los Angeles Olympics as an indoor round).

 The modern recurve differs from the horse bow or single piece recurve in that it is of the ‘take-down’ variety.
 This means where the central handle (or riser) and limbs are discrete parts that lock together and are held rigid by the string once in place.
 Other parts screw into special standardized points on the bow to provide sights, vibration suppression and stabilization.
 This sort of bow is modular and extremely configurable (see below) allowing the archer to mix and match parts to get that perfect feel, performance and surprisingly, colour combination (seriously, that’s SO important to shooting well ;o).

 Materials used in the construction of a recurve can vary wildly depending on the type and cost of the bow.
 The central handle or ‘riser’ can be made of plastic, wood, aluminium, magnesium or carbon fibre with the limbs varying though laminates of wood, carbon foam and aerospace carbon fibre.